coinse/cs454-sbfl/README.md

-# CS454 Genetic Programming for SBFL
+# CS454 Assignment 3: Genetic Programming for SBFL

 Automated debugging and, in particular, fault localisation is a technique that aims to tell developer where the source of the observed failure is.
 In other words, if you provide test results as well as other inputs, the technique will tell you where the buggy line/method/class/file is.
 The aim of the second coursework is to implement a learning mechanism for automated debugging.